-In villages & pueblos, LAS POSADAS start 9 days before Christmas Day, they are processions on the street carrying the figures of MARIA & JOSE from the church to a neighbor's house, recreating their journey to find shelter to birth El NINO JESUS (The Baby Jesus) .
-A different neighbor hosts the statues each night and a celebration with tamales, traditional drinks, the breaking of a pinata and the singing of Christmas carols follows.
-THE POSADAS culminate on DEC 24th -NOCHEBUENA(CHRISTMAS EVE) where families attend mass and share a traditional dinner and SE SIENTA EL NINO JESUS, the Baby Jesus is placed under the Christmas Tree.
+CHRISTMAS IN MEXICO: -the biggest holiday of the year.
+While the roots of LAS NAVIDADES are Catholic, the German Traditions of the Christmas Tree, Santa Claus & presents have also been adopted, blending into a magical time of festivities.
+In villages & pueblos, LAS POSADAS start 9 days before Christmas Day.
+They are processions on the street carrying the figures of "Jose & Maria" (Mary & Joseph ) from the church to a neighbor's house, recreating their journey to find shelter to birth El NIņO JESUS (The Baby Jesus) A different neighbor hosts the statues each night and a celebration with tamales, traditional drinks, the breaking of a pinata and the singing of Christmas carols follows.
+THE POSADAS culminate on DEC 24th NOCHEBUENA / CHRISTMAS EVE where families attend mass and share a traditional dinner and a doll representing the Baby Jesus is placed under the Christmas Tree.
 Gifts are also opened on the 24th, but the main focus is on family, community, peace & goodwill.

 The POINSETTA Flower called NOCHEBUENA is Mexico's contribution to our modern Christmas.
 An AZTEC Flower CUETLAXOCHITL, it was cultivated by priests for symbolizing "New Life".
 Poinsettas grow wild in the Mexican states of Chiapas, Oaxaca & Guerrero during November & December.
 Mr. Joel Poinsett, US embassador to Mexico first brought the seeds to the US in 1828.

 The January 6- DIA de REYES -DAY OF THE EPIPHANY/THREE KINGS celebration marks the official end of the Christmas festivities and when all the Christmas decorations are taken down